xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ```

-First let's provide a call back to receive our position information when the `GetCurrentPosition` method completes successfully.
+First, let's provide a call back to receive our position information when the `GetCurrentPosition` method completes successfully.

 ```csharp